Battle and Temple host Drexel - WTOP News

 Philadelphia; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Temple plays the Drexel Dragons after Khalif Battle scored 26 points in Temple’s 61-49 loss to the Richmond Spiders.
+BOTTOM LINE: Temple takes on the Drexel Dragons after Khalif Battle scored 26 points in Temple’s 61-49 loss to the Richmond Spiders.

-The Owls have gone 1-2 at home.
-Temple is seventh in the AAC scoring 70.2 points while shooting 41.4% from the field.
+The Owls have gone 1-2 in home games.
+Temple is 1- when it turns the ball over less than its opponents and averages 14.7 turnovers per game.

 The Dragons have gone 0-0 away from home.
-Drexel averages 69.0 points and has outscored opponents by 9.3 points per game.
+Drexel is the CAA leader with 35.3 rebounds per game led by Amari Williams averaging 8.4.

 TOP PERFORMERS: Damian Dunn is shooting 47.6% and averaging 18.0 points for the Owls.
 Battle is averaging 3.0 made 3-pointers for Temple.

-Amari Williams is scoring 16.2 points per game and averaging 8.4 rebounds for the Dragons.
-Coletrane Washington is averaging 12.8 points and 1.5 rebounds for Drexel.
+Williams is averaging 16.2 points, 8.4 rebounds, 1.8 steals and 1.6 blocks for the Dragons.
+Coletrane Washington is averaging 12.8 points for Drexel.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.